brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 1/Ephesians 1 12 bht.md

 # Ephesians 1:12 Commentary Help Text

 ## BHT:
-As Jewish-Christians, we were those who had before hoped in the Christ, eagerly awaiting His coming as the consolation of Israel.
-Our hope and trust in the Savior form the foundation of our faith.
-Through Him, we become vessels of God's mercy, illustrating His glory.
-Believers are not only elected to salvation but also appointed by God to walk in holiness.
-Like the apostle Paul and other Jews, we were among those who first believed in Christ before the Gentiles.
-It is our responsibility to praise and glorify God, recognizing that His grace is the source of everything, not our own efforts.
+Believers who had been hoping in Christ, particularly the Jewish-Christians, anticipated His coming with the expectation of the consolation of Israel.
+The objection that only a few looked forward to His coming is countered by the broadness of the Apostle Paul's expression.
+It is important to note the connection between their hope and the Savior, as their foundation for this hope was based on Him.
+They not only believed in Him but also preached to others, becoming partakers of the same privileges.
+This aligns with Ephesians, where the believers emphasized their belief and the proclamation of their faith.

 ## Choicest Commentary Quotes:
 ### Henry Alford: